-Verde View Equestrian Center, a Professional Association of Therapeutic Horsemanship International (PATH Intl.) center, offers both therapeutic riding and hippotherapy.
-At PATH Intl. centers, professional staff and volunteers work closely with riders to ensure safe riding sessions.
+Verde View Equestrian Center, offers Equine Assisted Activities and Therapies, Professional staff and volunteers work closely with riders to ensure safe riding sessions.
 A new rider is generality assisted by two sidewalkers who walk alongside the horse, as well as a horse leader.
 Riding classes are taught by an instructor who has a strong equine background, as well as an understanding of various disabilities.

 Therapeutic riding is an equine-assisted activity for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of individuals with special needs.
 Therapeutic riding provides benefits in the areas of health, education, sport and recreation & leisure.
 Throughout the world, there are thousands of individuals with special needs who experience the rewarding benefits of horseback riding.
 A disability does not have to limit a person from riding horses.
 In fact, experiencing the motion of a horse can be very therapeutic.
 Because horseback riding rhythmically moves the rider’s body in a manner similar to a human gait, riders with physical disabilities often show improvement in flexibility, balance and muscle strength.
 In addition to the therapeutic benefits, horseback riding also provides recreational opportunities for individuals with disabilities to enjoy the outdoors.